 with my mass of faults,

-Such as contradictions, lack of connection, and the likes.
+Such as contradictions, lack of connection,

 Then he ends with the final dedication.